-Under the proposed rule, Nasdaq would consider trading in the security underlying an ADR on the foreign issuer's primary market together with the average daily trading volume of the ADR in the U.S. OTC market in determining whether a foreign issuer seeking to list ADRs satisfies the requirement.
-Nasdaq believes that this distinction is not unfairly discriminatory because the trading volume in the underlying security on the foreign issuer's primary market represents interest in the foreign issuer's security and that interest is reasonably likely to be indicative of investor interest in the ADR.
+Under the proposed rule, Nasdaq would consider trading in the security underlying an ADR in determining whether a foreign company seeking to list ADRs satisfies the requirement.
+Nasdaq believes that this distinction is not unfairly discriminatory because the trading volume in the underlying security represents interest in the company's security and that interest is reasonably likely to be indicative of investor interest in the ADR.